Eziknmad/holbertonschool-shell/basics/README.md

 13- The 12-file_type outputs the type of the file iamafile located in /tmp/.

 14- The 13-symbolic_link create a symbolic link to /bin/ls to __ls__.

+15- The 14-copy_html file only copyes html that dont exist to the parent directory.